 Saputara is a hill station, situated in Sahyadris or the Western Ghats.
 Saputara being the only hill station in Gujarat has the same significance for the tourists as well as the local people.
 A breath of fresh air in monsoons can be the best option.
 Saputara is a very popular tourist destination in the Indian state of Gujarat.
-The hill station has got immense laurels amongst the international tourists also.
+Saputara tourism has got immense laurels amongst international tourists.
 It is located in the Dangs District in Sahyadris or the Western Ghats.
-Saputara lies on the National Highway 953 which is connected to Songadh.
+Saputara lies on National Highway 953 which is connected to Songadh.
 The native people of Saputara are called Dangis or Adivasis.

-Artist Village.
 There is quite an exciting and unique village near the Saputara lake known as Artist Village.
-One can find various beautiful and unexpected artefacts made up of bamboo and ethnic clothes.
+One can find various beautiful and unexpected artifacts made up of bamboo and ethnic clothes.
 The village and local market attract a lot of crowd from all around the country.

 The national park consists of several adventurous animals and other flora species to keep you bound with the wildlife.
 Here, you will come across the thrilling Tigers, Leopard, Python, Four-Horned Deer, Squirrel, etc. Vansda National Park is one of the best tourist places in Gujarat.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here